Carsten Stoll

 WSCG, 2003

-We define and compute smooth direction fields directly on point-sampled surfaces without requiring an explicit mesh.
-This enables downstream operations like texture synthesis and non-photorealistic rendering on point-based geometry by establishing a consistent tangent frame across the point set.
+We define and compute smooth direction fields directly on point-sampled surfaces without requiring an explicit mesh, enabling texture synthesis and non-photorealistic rendering on point-based geometry.